Basit Salik: Targeting the cancer-immune crosstalk in AML

 A high relapse rate in AML suggests that current standard therapies do not target these highly self-renewing leukaemia cells and that immune subversion by the primary tumour leads to an ineffective anti-tumour response.
 Cancer cells, including leukaemias, can adapt to oncogenic and/or environmental stressors such as chemotherapy, hypoxia, and metabolic stress.
 Indeed, several stress-induced molecules augment pro-survival signalling and aggressiveness in cancer cells.
 By contrast, either by direct recognition of stress-induced molecules on cancer cells or by exposure to environmental stress factors, immune cells also undergo functional impairment.

-Basit and team will investigate biological pathways that regulate cancer cell-intrinsic adaptation/aggressiveness as well as immune dysfunction by utilising patient samples and mouse models of AML.
+Basit and team will investigate biological pathways that regulate cancer cell-intrinsic adaptation/aggressiveness as well as immune dysfunction by utilising patient samples and pre-clinical models of AML.
 The team is hopeful that this research will lead to improved therapeutics that can effectively inhibit leukaemia growth with the potential of harnessing anti-leukaemia immune responses for durable disease control.

 PhD scholarships are co-funded by the Leukaemia Foundation and the Haematology Society of Australia and New Zealand (HSANZ).